mottosso/Qt.py/README.md

 ..once for each binding or under a specific binding only.

+Each test is run within it's own isolated process, so as to allow an `import` to occur independently from other tests.
+Process isolation is handled via [nosepipe](https://pypi.python.org/pypi/nosepipe).

 Tests that are written at module level are run four times - once per binding - whereas tests written under a specific if-statement are run only for this particular binding.

 ```python